 - How best to report the results?
-A PowerPoint presentation, Word document, verbal briefing?
+A PowerPoint presentation, Word document, or verbal briefing?

 - So what?
-Ask yourself if the survey results tell you enough to make firm recommendations for action, or do they raise new questions, needing more research?
+Do the survey results tell you enough to make firm recommendations for action, or do they raise new questions, needing more research?

 Six top tips for DIY research